Overview

 Zend_Db_Select

-joinInner( array|string|Zend_Db_Expr $name, string $cond, array|string $cols = Zend_Db_Select::SQL_WILDCARD , string $schema = null )
+# joinInner( array|string|Zend_Db_Expr $name, string $cond, array|string $cols = Zend_Db_Select::SQL_WILDCARD, string $schema = null )

-Add an INNER JOIN table and colums to the query Rows in both tables are
+Add an INNER JOIN table and colums to the query Rows in both tables are matched according to the expression in the $cond argument.
+The result set is comprised of all cases where rows from the left table match rows from the right table.

-comprised of all cases where rows from the left table match rows from the right
+Add an INNER JOIN table and colums to the query Rows in both tables are matched according to the expression in the $cond argument.
+The result set is comprised of all cases where rows from the left table match rows from the right table.

-The $name and $cols parameters follow the same logic as described in the
+The $name and $cols parameters follow the same logic as described in the from() method.

 Parameters

-- $name
+$name

-array|string|Zend_Db_Expr The table name.
+The table name.

-- $cond
+$cond

-string Join on this condition.
+Join on this condition.

-- $cols
+$cols

-array|string The columns to select from the joined table.
+The columns to select from the joined table.

-- $schema
+$schema

-string The database name to specify, if any.
+The database name to specify, if any.

 Returns